OmengU/quap/documentation/documentation.typ

 #show: project.with(
   title: "Quap - a simple Quiz app",
-  subTitle: "Design, development and implementation of a quiz and learning app",
+  subTitle: "Design, Development and Implementation of a Quiz and Learning app",
   number: "5AHINF-2023/24-DA12",
   authors: candidates,
   authorsLastName: candidates.map(candidate => candidate.name.split().last()),
 )

 #heading(numbering: none, outlined: false)[Abstract]
-The last 15 years have seen giant leaps in many fields of the Computer and IT industry, not only in terms of performance but also when it comes to cost.
+The last 15 years have seen giant leaps in many fields of the computer and IT industry, not only in terms of performance but also when it comes to cost.
 This expansion has enabled many schools to provide staff and students with their devices, may it be a laptop or a tablet.
-Such a development has led to countless new possibilities for improving the quality of education.
+Such a development has led to countless possibilities for improving education quality.
 Teachers worldwide have seized this opportunity and created interactive and engaging lessons for their students.
 Some countries and larger schools have also gone the extra way and have commissioned custom, often costly, software meant to enhance the performance of attendees even further.

 However, this has also resulted in the widening of the difference in education quality nationally and internationally since many less-equipped institutions are reliant on already publicly available solutions.
 These are often developed by large multinational for-profit corporations.
 For that reason, many of them come with artificial limitations and privacy violations to push people into subscribing to often expensive monthly subscription services.
-The aim of this project is to create a simple, free alternative to empower teachers worldwide.
+This project aims to create a simple, free alternative to empower teachers worldwide.

 #pagebreak()